Japan holds first broad cybersecurity drill, frets over Olympics risks

 The government forecasts Japan's first summer Olympics since 1964 will lift the economy.
 But officials worry it could also make Japan a target for computer hackers.
 Attacks by foreign and domestic hackers against the government doubled last year, Misumi said.

 The government has also vowed to safeguard Japan's cutting-edge technology from industrial espionage.
-Last week, Toshiba Corp (6502.T) sued SK Hynix Inc (000660.KS), saying a former employee passed key chip technology to the South Korean rival.
+Last week, Toshiba Corp sued SK Hynix Inc, saying a former employee passed key chip technology to the South Korean rival.

 SILOS

-Japan's cyber security is shared among the National Police Agency and four ministries, including those for defence and industry.
+Japan's cyber security is shared among the National Police Agency and four ministries, including those for defense and industry.

 Tuesday's drill is the first time that Japan has worked together across government and business to counter the threat of hackers, Misumi said.